Founder / Director & general policy geek

 In my spare time, I am a keen reader, writer, campaigner, walker and karak chai enthusiast

-At IHAV, my role as regional lead allows me to be inspired by the incredible contributions of young people every day.
+At IHAV, my role allows me to be inspired by the incredible contributions of young people every day.
 Our national campaigns would not be possible without our youth ambassadors’ dedication and passion for social justice.

 Regional Lead & politics enthusiast

-I initially joined IHAV through work experience in year 11, which was where I joined News to Reuse and later Justice 4 you.
-I’ve always been fascinated by learning about political institutions and understanding how best to address disparities in both the education sector and also when looking at the environment.
+I initially joined IHAV when I was in year 11.
+I am now in my first year at Cambridge.
+I campaign with News to Reuse and Justice 4 you.
+I’ve always been fascinated by political institutions and understanding how best to address disparities, whether that be related to people or planet.

-My passion for improving political literacy in under-represented groups has also led me to join the I have a voice team.
+My passion for improving political literacy in under-represented groups led me to join the I have a voice team.
+My main responsibilities are delivering political education to other young people and contributing to our social media.
+I also help with stakeholder mapping.

 When I’m not working or studying, I love to read and I also really enjoy creating content - I’ve recently started a YouTube channel giving both academic and general life advice!